liquidat/ansible-demo-notes/README.md

 - https://github.com/liquidat/ansible-demo-apache-simple

 ## concepts
-- Ansible is about automation - and thus about saving time
+- Ansible is automation - and thus about saving time
 - Ansible is simple - integrates seamless into existing infrastructure
 - Ansible is powerful - from system management to application development
 - Ansible is agentless - no further software needed
 - Ansible is engine: triggered via command line or via web interface/API
 - Ansible is language of "playbooks": set of "tasks", working steps which need to be run
 - Ansible is enterprise framework: Tower can deliver RBAC, single centralized place, user friendly GUI, shows results
+- Automation:
+  - executing tasks across multiple machines
+  - talking in the language of the domain
+  - executing multiple tasks in a row
+  - separating tasks from rights
+  - integration with surrounding infrastructure
 - tasks can be either generic cli commands
 - or simplified by parametrized modules
-- Ansible does not require a client, uses present operating system remote management technology
+- no client needed: uses present operating system remote management technology
-- thus Ansible itself runs from any machine, like an admin laptop, configuring others
+- any machine: Ansible itself runs anywhere, like an admin laptop, configuring others
-- push mechanism, and login must work
+- push!

 ## Questions :question:
 - What is your largest pain right now?